 I always imagined tallying my kids’ height milestones on a doorframe or wall in the one house where their childhood would play out.
-But, like so many young families, we’ve spent our time in several different temporary houses where I knew sweet memories would have to eventually be left behind.
-Thankfully, Martha Stewart Living came to my rescue with this rad idea for a cute and portable growth chart.
-This project is tops because:
+But, like so many young families, we’ve spent time in several temporary houses where I knew the door frames weren’t coming with us.
+Queen Martha of course had the solution with this sweet little modern looking portable growth chart.
+You can pack it up and move it and it doesn’t look like a preschool classroom decoration!

-Next, choose one paint color per child, hopefully colors that will coordinate with your house so it can hang out.
-I chose aqua and orange, colors I knew would stick with us for a while…and colors I happened to have on hand.
+Choose one paint color per child, hopefully colors that will coordinate with your house so it can hang out.
+I used aqua and orange, colors I knew would stick with us for a while…and colors I happened to have on hand.
 But how cute would B + W be???

 Ours doubles as a pretend boat oar, firehouse pole, and jumping obstacle.
 And occasionally as a giant sword – consider yourself warned!